uvrajanshuman/Spring-Core/src/main/java/com/refstash/bean_lifecycle/README.md

 # Spring Bean Lifecycle Callbacks

 There are list of activities that happen behind the scenes between bean instantiation and destruction.<br>
-Two of the major callbacks are:
+Two of the major callbacks that happen during a Bean's lifecycle are:
 1. **Initialization callback** : The callback happens at the time of bean initialization.
 Gets executed as soon as the bean is initialized.
 2. **Destruction callback** : The callback happens at the time of bean destruction.
 Gets executed as just before the bean is destroyed.